fnatvig/FDILAB/README.md

-# FDIASIM
-A False Data Injection Attacks Simulator
+# A Learning Testbed for False Data Injection Attacks

 Please check the "dev" branch for the latest version.